2026 Guide to MOFA, Apostille, and Document Attestation

 Step 5: MOFA Attestation

-Final validation by the Ministry of Foreign Affairs in the destination country.
+Final validation is completed by the Ministry of Foreign Affairs in the destination country.

 9. Common Questions from Filipinos Abroad